caiettia/Thesis-Project/atsa/README.md

  - we need to find the mean of the data points at 15 minute blocks
     - concern with duplicate packets is that they will inflate values at different time intervals

+ # 3/16/2021
+ Continue group work.
+Answered some of the Case Study 1 approach questions in the discussion forum.